openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

 - Instructions per resource instance to change the behaviour.
 - Format may change by adding new fields to introduce new features to the tool.

-## optimization
+## Optimization

-- use short paths names, note the examples are pretty long
+- Use short paths names, note the examples are pretty long
   - 1 or 2 characters to distinquish the different paths in the application will suffice.
-- remove all properties that are not needed in the application.
+- Remove all properties that are not needed in the application.
+- For unwanted enums, please edit the resource to remove the unwanted enum values
+  - remove the enum values in the example and the schema

 ## Examples with IoTivity